-Subdivision: A tract of land shall constitute a subdivision upon the sale, rental, or offer for sale or lease of the fifth residential lot or residential building plot there from within any consecutive three-year (3) period.
+Subdivision: A tract of land shall constitute a subdivision upon the sale, rental, or offer for sale or lease of the fifth residential lot or residential building plot therefrom within any consecutive three- (3) year period.

 Tavern: A building or part thereof where liquor, beer, or wine or any combination thereof are served for consumption on the premises, with or without food.